Sector Profiles

 • Value-realization pathways

-Sector profile vs institution-specific application
+Sector profile and institution-specific application

 U.S. Banking

 The IVRM U.S. Banking Sector Profile v1.0 is the current public sector profile.
-It defines the fixed banking-specific content through which IVRM is instantiated consistently across U.S. banking institutions and later mapped into each bank’s local operating reality.
+It defines the fixed banking-specific content through which IVRM is applied consistently across U.S. banking institutions and later mapped into each bank’s local operating reality.

 See Publications